planetfederal/workshops/workshops/geoserver/performance/source/jvm/index.rst

    Use your system memory monitor (:command:`top` on linux, ``Task Manager`` on windows) to watch how java behaves under load.

    From the operating system perspective you will see Java gradually increase is memory use, and then stay there.

-   Hint: From the GeoServer :guilabel:`Server Status` page you can see the amount of memory used, and click garbage collection.

    Tip: if your servers primary responsibility is running GeoServer be sure to configure heap size to take full advantage of the available memory!